jzc-2007/tpu_manager/README.md

 ### For Developers

 The user interface is implemented in `tpu.py`, and the specific detail is in `utils/`.
-`monitor.py` does the check and rerun work, and will be run all day.
+`monitor.py` does the check and resume work, and will be run all day.

 For `utils/`:
 - `desciptions.py` does all the documentation work